AntoinePassemiers/MMO-Torch/README.md

 ### Dependencies

-To get ArchMM to work on your computer, you will need:
+To get MMO-Torch to work on your computer, you will need:

 - Python
 - Numpy (>= 1.6.1)